actions/importer-labs/travis/5-custom-transformers.md

 runner "linux", ["new-runner", "self-hosted"]
 ```

-In this example, the first parameter to the `runner` method is the Azure DevOps label and the second is the Actions runner labels.
+In this example, the first parameter to the `runner` method is the Travis CI label and the second is the GitHub Actions runner labels.

 Now you can perform another `dry-run` command with the `--custom-transformers` CLI option.
 When you open the converted workflow, the `runs-on` statement will use the customized runner labels: